 brew upgrade is issued.
 The package currently supports x86-64 architectures on macOS Big Sur.
 Other configurations trigger an automatic build, therefore you should not need to deal with sources any time.

 If installed from sources, the only required library dependency is MPFR.
 To enable the graphical output you will require either Cairo or Gnuplot in order to save into png files.
 Finally, the Python bindings require the Python headers (version 3 is only supported, since version 2 is discontinued).
 In particular for Python, there is an internal Git submodule dependency on the header-only pybind11 library.
-Therefore in order to build the Python interface, Git must be installed even if Ariadne has been downloaded as an archive.
-Download of the dependency is automatic though.
+In order to build all the submodules of the library, Git must be installed even if Ariadne has been downloaded as an archive.
+Download of the dependencies is automatic though.